PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Results and analysis

-In our analysis, few-shot prompts consistently demonstrate superior robustness to zero-shot prompts across all datasets.
-Furthermore, while task-oriented prompts marginally outperform role-oriented prompts in overall robustness, both of them show varying strengths across different datasets and tasks.
-Role-oriented prompts present increased robustness within the SST-2 and QQP datasets, whereas task-oriented prompts are more resilient within the MRPC, QNLI, SQuAD V2, and IWSLT datasets.
-Insights into different effects of prompt types on model vulnerability can inform better prompt design and tuning strategies, enhancing \llms robustness against adversarial attacks.
+\textbf{Analysis on types of prompts.} \tablename~\ref{tb-dataset-prompt} summarizes the APDR of $4$ types of prompts on \totaldataset datasets, calculated by $ \textit{APDR}_{t}(\mathcal{D}) = \frac{1}{|\mathcal{A}|} \frac{1}{|\mathcal{P}_{t}|} \frac{1}{|\mathcal{F}|} \sum_{\mathcal{A} \in \mathcal{A}} \sum_{P \in \mathcal{P}_t} \sum_{f_\theta \in \mathcal{F}} \mathit{PDR}(A, P, f_\theta, \mathcal{D}), $ where $\mathcal{P}_{t}$ is the set of prompts of certain type $t$, $\mathcal{A}$ is the set of \totalattack attacks and $\mathcal{F}$ is the set of all models.
+In our analysis, few-shot prompts consistently demonstrate superior robustness compared to zero-shot prompts across all datasets.
+Furthermore, while task-oriented prompts marginally outperform role-oriented prompts in overall robustness, both show varying strengths across different datasets and tasks.
+For example, role-oriented prompts present increased robustness within the SST-2 and QQP datasets, while task-oriented prompts are more resilient within the MRPC, QNLI, SQuAD V2, and IWSLT datasets.
+Insights into different effects of prompt types on model vulnerability can inform better prompt design and tuning strategies, enhancing \llms robustness against adversarial prompt attacks.